Joy worked in construction for 7 years alongside her husband (25+ yrs. experience)—working on pole barns, grain bins, and barn repairs.

 But first, a word about the bins themselves.

-1. Not all grain bins are created equal.
-They are made by many different companies and thereby vary considerably in quality and workmanship.
+Bins are made by many different companies and thereby vary considerably in quality and workmanship.
 The price of a new bin does not necessarily reflect its quality.
 We can divide grain bins into three categories for easy assessment:

 These are typically made with light-grade metal and tend to bend and crumple easily.
-Many bins have a tag on the inside of each sheet stating the gauge, or the thickness of the sheet.
+Many bins have a tag on the inside of each sheet stating the gauge or the thickness of the sheet.
 Lightweight bins are unsuitable for areas prone to high winds.
 The hardware that comes with such bins tends to be of lesser quality as well; bolts are frequently carelessly threaded, assembly slots or holes and their matching bolts often misalign, and the roof sheets lap poorly.
 Sometimes, the important hardware is missing altogether, even on new bins straight from the factory.